isomerpages/mse-zerowaste/_zero-waste/08-chapter6.md

 * Develop viable substitutes for conventional materials
 * Develop scalable technologies to separate waste into its constituents and turn them into resources and energy at lower economic and environmental costs
 * Generate new, viable applications for resources generated from waste
+* Integrate waste and resource streams systematically

+With these principles in mind, research areas relevant to Singapore include:

+**SUSTAINABLE MATERIAL SUBSTITUTES**

+Inventing easily recyclable substitutes to commonly used materials will make recycling and upcycling of waste cheaper and more convenient.
+This could be in the form of specially formulated non-metal nanostructures (made of paper, for example) that could replace metal electronic circuits and wiring.

+**NEW APPLICATIONS FOR RESOURCES HARVESTED FROM WASTE**

+One promising area is nutraceutical extraction, which involves extracting valuable substances with medical or health benefits from food waste.

+Through research, we can identify useful substances within common types of food waste, and develop techniques to hygienically and efficiently extract and convert them into products fit for human consumption.

+For instance, bioactive compounds can be extracted from vegetable and food wastes, such as skins, stems, seeds, and residues from oils, juices and sugar extraction.
+These compounds can then be turned into high value nutraceuticals and functional foods like health supplements and food additives.

+**INTEGRATING WASTE AND RESOURCE STREAMS**

+Industrial symbiosis is a form of brokering, where companies are brought together in mutually profitable transactions.
+This involves finding ways to use the waste from one company as raw materials for another.

+Research in this field explores better ways of converting waste from one industry into usable materials for another, or discovering new, industrial-scale uses for existing waste streams currently not recycled or reused.

+Increasingly, we are focusing on the foodwater- waste-energy nexus, to find ways each sector can benefit from the other.
+This includes extracting nutrients from our waste for use in fertilisers in agriculture and horticulture.

+By test-bedding such synergistic innovations at scale, we hope to translate these into real, commercially viable solutions.

+Going forward, there will be ample opportunities to pilot circular zero waste solutions suited for local conditions, and integrate them with other systems to maximise district-level synergies.

+Integrating these solutions into future housing estates and town centres will show how R&D helps fashion our living spaces into places where we can live and work in a sustainable, eco-friendly fashion.

+#### Our R&D journey continues

+By working closely with academia and industry, we will guide our R&D efforts to create economic opportunities for our companies and jobs for our people.

+In this way, we can successfully adopt a circular economy approach to fulfil our vision of a Zero Waste Nation where Singaporeans can thrive and prosper.